aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 4. **Catch your own exceptions**.
 Catch and handle known exceptions to your logic.
 Unless you want to raise [HTTP Errors](#raising-http-errors), or propagate specific exceptions to the client.
 To catch all and any exceptions, we recommend you use the [exception_handler](#exception-handling) decorator.
 5. **Use context to share data**.
 Use `app.append_context` to [share contextual data](#sharing-contextual-data) between middlewares and route handlers, and `app.context.get(key)` to fetch them.
 We clear all contextual data at the end of every request.

-#### Staging area

-**This should go under the Router area since we haven't introduced it yet**

-Middleware functions used in the Router instance will apply to all API routes and will always be processed first in the order they are added to the Router.
-Route specific middleware added to each route will then be processed in the order they were added in the route definition.

-???+ tip
-    **Router Middleware processing Order**

-    1. Global middlewares defined on the parent Router
-    2. Route specific Middlewares

-    To maximize the re-usability of your middleware functions we recommend using the **BaseRouter** or **Router** classes providing the **current_event** object contains the required fields for your middleware.

-???+ warning "Ensure your middleware calls the Next one in the chain"
-    The middleware stack processing relies on each middleware function calling the next and also returning the reponse or raising an exception.
-If you do not pass control to the next middleware function in the chain, your API route handler will never be called.

-=== "route_middleware.py"
-    ```python hl_lines="9 16"
-    --8<-- "examples/event_handler_rest/src/route_middleware.py"
-    ```

-=== "all_routes_middleware.py"
-    ```python hl_lines="9 15"
-    --8<-- "examples/event_handler_rest/src/all_routes_middleware.py"
-    ```

-=== "custom_middlewares.py"
-    ```python hl_lines="12 14 18 21 23"
-    --8<-- "examples/event_handler_rest/src/custom_middlewares.py"
-    ```

 ### Fine grained responses

 You can use the `Response` class to have full control over the response.
 For example, you might want to add additional headers, cookies, or set a custom Content-type.